AI @ Toyota

 2024 Q1

-Toyota expanded AI ambitions toward personalized driving experiences, safety, and sustainability, advancing beyond autonomous driving.
+Toyota's AI ambitions highlighted personalized driving experiences focusing on safety, sustainability, and enhanced human-AI interaction beyond autonomous driving.

 2023 Q4